aryumka/aryumka/README.md

 Finance background.
 Moved into product, then into code.
 Each step taught me the same thing: the hard part is never technical.

-Interested in functional programming lately.
+Interested in the concept design method lately.
 Still Googling "how to name things."

 ### Latest post